 - Will contests – Fraud, undue influence, lack of testamentary capacity

 - Missing assets – Money or property taken from the estate

 - Breach of fiduciary duty – Theft, under-the-table deals or other impropriety by the executor

-Justin Flint and Mallorie McNamara are capable trial lawyers who can represent beneficiaries, excluded heirs, executors/administrators or wards in contested proceedings.
+Justin Flint and Mallorie McNamara are capable lawyers who can represent beneficiaries, excluded heirs, executors/administrators or wards in contested proceedings.
 In many cases, though, they can intervene to keep these conflicts out of court and preserve family relationships.
 Texas law allows for resolution of estate disputes through family agreements – as long as every heir signs off on the negotiated outcome.

 Full-Service Representation In Estate Matters

 We can assist and advise executors or assume the fiduciary role and carry out all the duties.
 We offer a FREE initial consultation, including evenings and weekends by appointment.
 Call our Missouri City estate administration attorneys at (713) 766-4326, or contact us online.